15 Different Types of Goat Breeds for Meat

 Some of the goats may be polled.
 However, because naturally polled goats can possess a trait that causes them to develop into hermaphrodites, breeders advocate only purchasing horned goats.

 The native South African goats were the foundation for developing the white Savanna goat, also called the white Boer.
-The fact that these goats are white contributes to the high price that they command.
+The fact that these white goats contribute to the high price they command.

-Along with the Boer and the Kalahari, the Savanna is one of the most widely used meat breeds in Africa and the majority of the rest of the world.
+Along with the Boer and the Kalahari, the Savanna is one of Africa’s most widely used meat breeds, along with most of the world.

-The skin, horns, snout, and udder of the Savanna are black, and its hair is short and white.
-The goats prepare for the harsher winter conditions by growing thick, fluffier coats.
+The Savanna’s skin, horns, snout, and udder are black, and its hair is short and white.
+The goats prepare for the harsher winter by growing thick, fluffier coats.
 Their heads are long, have a slight curvature, and have large ears.

 The body’s width is about average, and it has a lot of muscle.
 The males, known as bucks, have loose rolls of skin on their shoulders.